-Why am I writing this?
 This is the first review i’ve written for the bgg community.
 Most of the games I own already have plenty of reviews written for them.
 But the information in bgg about this game is just too scarce, while in my opinion it is a great game.
 And I find it my responsibility to share my enthousiasm for this game.

 What it this game about?

+This game is all about being the first to match the pieces of clothes and decorations in your hand to the mouse that is flipped over on the table.
 If you’re sure you have no matches, you can also win by shouting ‘mausgeflippt’ (mouse turned over).
 But beware, because if you match the cheese on the mouse’s card, you have to take the cheese and you lose 2 points.

-Is this a fun game?
 I’ve tried this game with different groups of friends, and each time everyone has been really enthusiastic.
 Of course this is not a game for the die-hard geeks that want to play Puerto rico and the like, but if you have some friends over and are looking for a good time, this is the game to choose.
 It is also a good game when everyone’s a bit tipsy, but don’t leave the glasses on the table!

 Why is this game different/better than other games alike?

 - it plays well with 3 up to even 7 players (box says 6 max)